woook/moka-fe/project_requriements/primerdatabase/primerdb_requirements.md

 ### Technical
 * Incorporated into Moka
-* Usable by all users on Trust windows XP computers.
+* Usable by all users on Trust windows computers.

 ### Usability
 * Easy to use